Doublelift: Return to TSM (2020)

-2021

 On March 11, 2021, TSM announced on their Twitter that Peng was returning to the organization as a full-time content creator and streamer.
 Several months after his retirement, Peng revealed a significant reason he walked away from the pro scene was due to discontent with Team SoloMid, even going so far as to say "I fucking hate TSM" as well as accusing the owner, Reginald, of abuse, and left the organization entirely in November.

-2022
+100 Thieves (2023)

 In December 2022, Doublelift announced his return to professional play, signing a contract with 100 Thieves for the 2023 season.
+In December 2023, Doublelift announced that he would be retiring for a second time.

+Near Airport (2025–present)

+In January 2025, Doublelift announced that he would return to competitive League of Legends, this time under his own team later known as "Near Airport" (a reference to North America's history of lackluster performances in international competitions), for the North American Challengers League qualifiers.
+The team proceeded to qualify for Split 1 of NACL without dropping a game.
+Near Airport has been compared to Los Ratones, a team founded by British streamer and former player Caedrel, for their practice of live-streaming scrimmages as well as their own games.

 Personal life

 Peng was born on July 19, 1993, and grew up in Mission Viejo, California.
 He has a younger and an older brother.
 In April 2018, his older brother killed their mother and injured their father after an altercation outside of their family's home.

 Peng is close friends with esports journalist Travis Gafford.
 In an interview with Team Dignitas, Gafford said they first met when Peng posted on Reddit that he was homeless and Gafford offered for him to live on his couch until he had money to pay rent.
 Peng said "Travis really helped me grow up as a person because when I'm playing games and focusing on my job you don't have basic social skills or an understanding of the world.
 When I go outside I'm like 'how much money am I supposed to spend on food?
 How do I do my taxes?
 How do I get a bank account?'
 I didn't have a credit card, all I had was my wallet with cash and a PayPal account.
 He helped me set up a bank account, he helped me set up my life."